 Don’t worry, you’re not alone.
 There are more than one million people in the UK in a similar situation – people who look after someone with cancer who couldn’t manage without that help.We know that without the right support, providing this care can have a big impact on you – physically, emotionally, and financially.
 We’re here to support you.
 As part of what we do for you we run, promote and support events for Carers Week.

 Initially I suppose I didn’t see myself as a carer because it was a father-daughter relationship.
 That’s why events like Carers Week are absolutely vital.

 Anne, who cared for her father

-This year Carers Week is asking people if they’re prepared to care.
-As well as helping to make sure those already looking after someone with cancer are accessing all the support they need, we’ll be asking whether the wider population would feel prepared to take on a caring role.
-We’ll also be looking at whether the government is doing enough to support the growing numbers of carers in the UK.
+This year, Carers Week asked people 'Are you prepared to care?'
+As well as helping to make sure those already looking after someone with cancer are accessing all the support they need, we asked whether the wider population would feel prepared to take on a caring role.
+We also looked at whether the government is doing enough to support the growing numbers of carers in the UK.